eltzanis/mAIstro/mAIstro_Desktop_app.md

 ## 💡 Tips

-- Keep the folder name simple (e.g., `mAIstro_Desktop`) and avoid spaces in the path.
+- Avoid spaces in the path.
 - Ensure at least **20 GB** of free disk space.
 - Internet connection is required during the first setup.
 - You can switch between LLMs anytime by updating your API key in the app’s settings.